OODEval: Evaluating Large Language Models on Object-Oriented Design: Empirical Study

 \subsection{Implementation Details}

 For large-scale online LLMs, such as GPT-4o and GPT-3.5-turbo, we accessed the models via their respective API interfaces.
 For open-source local LLMs, we downloaded and executed their released versions directly from the official repositories, following the provided documentation.
 To ensure consistency, the maximum context window length was uniformly set to 4096 tokens across all models, corresponding to the smallest supported window among the evaluated LLMs.
 All experiments were conducted on a server equipped with 8 NVIDIA L40S GPUs, each with 46 GB of memory.
 For each task, we generated five samples of design solutions, yielding a total of 7,250 outputs (29 LLMs × 50 tasks × 5 samples).
 Following prior studies~\cite{chen2021evaluatinglargelanguagemodels,10.1145/3597503.3639219,10.1145/3691620.3695470}, we adopted a temperature of 0.2, default values for top-$p$ and top-$k$, and a maximum output token length of 2048 to produce complete responses without truncation.
-The datasets, source code, and experimental results of this study are publicly available in a reproducibility package on Zenodo~\cite{oodeval_repl_pack}.